Harshj6301/Car_integrity_CNN/README.md

 # Car_integrity_CNN
 CNN to classify cars in two categories, damages or not damaged.
-Using Fastai library and reset architecture by transfer learning.
+Using Fastai library and resnet architecture by transfer learning.
+- Hugging Face <a href= "https://huggingface.co/spaces/Harsh-Jadhav/Damaged-or-normal_car">web app</a>